oar-team/oar/modules/orpheus/orpheus.rst

 Principle:
 ----------

- A daemon named Orpheus is launched before firsts job submission.
+ A daemon named Orpheus is launched before the firsts job submission.
 This daemon will simulate jobs' launching and jobs' termination.
-Runner module is replaced be a symbolic link to /tmp/orpheus_signal_sender (created be orpheus daemon at its launching).
+Runner module is replaced be a symbolic link to /tmp/orpheus_signal_sender (created by orpheus daemon at its launching).
-When Metascheduler execute runner, the orpheus_signal_sender is executed and send a signal to orpheus which will retrieve jobs to launch from the database.
+When Metascheduler launchs runner, the orpheus_signal_sender is executed and send a signal to orpheus which will retrieve jobs to launch from the database.

-Orpheus use the first argument of submitted job's command as execution time (field command in table jobs).
-Each second Orpheus tests if jobs have terminated, if this is the case it sets these jobs to terminated in database and sends a "Scheduling" command in Almighty's TCP socket.
+Jobs' execution times are fixed with command argument (field command in table jobs).
+The argument's format follow the Lua's table one.
+At second accuracy Orpheus tests if jobs have terminated, if this is the case it sets these jobs to terminated state in database and sends a "Scheduling" command in Almighty's TCP socket.

+Orpheus provides some basic IO contention simple.
+Up to now only one IO model is provided.
+It is qualified of linear model where central IO capacity is share among competing jobs wich have IO requirements during all their execution.
+At contention, jobs face to slowdown equal to capacity divide amount of jobs' IO requirement.
+This factor is update at each start or end of job with IO requirements.

 Limitations:
 ------------

  * no support of Interactive job (no way)
  * besteffort and kill/delete job (in todo)
  * does not read oar.conf for db parameters and almighty port (aloso todo)
  * not validated/extensively tested